Kennong09/budgetme/src/components/family/README.md

 ### Key Features

 - **Email Lookup**: Verifies if the invited user has a BudgetMe account
-- **Role Assignment**: Allows setting the invited member as Admin or Viewer
+- **Role Assignment**: Allows setting the invited member as Admin, Member, or Viewer
 - **Personalized Message**: Custom invitation message field
 - **Multi-step Process**: Form and review steps before sending invitation
 - **Validation**: Checks for valid email, existing accounts, and duplicate invitations